Home insurance in the UK comes in two forms;

 Lenders also insist on buildings insurance being in place as part of your mortgage deal, while it is convenient to do this through your mortgage lender, it will invariably cost more.
-Shop around to get a better deal, it will save you money in the long run.
+So, shop around to get a better deal, it will save you money in the long run.

 Contents insurance covers your possessions in the home against damage or theft.
 Possessions include furniture, carpets, curtains, television, kitchen equipment, ornaments, personal possessions, clothing, computers, etc. It is the total value of everything that is in your home that you would take with you if you were to move.

 It is usual to take out buildings and contents insurance with the same company, but this is not compulsory.
-It will be cheaper and less hassle if you do this than using two different companies.
+Usually, it is cheaper and less hassle if you do this, rather than using two different companies.

 Things to consider when buying home insurance: